 The voltage of a golf cart directly determines its power, speed, and range.
 The higher the voltage, the stronger the vehicle's performance.

-36-Volt System: This is a economy-oriented configuration consisting of six 6-volt batteries.
+36-Volt System: This is an economy-oriented configuration consisting of six 6-volt batteries.
 Its advantages lie in low cost and simple structure, but its power is relatively weak, with a top speed of only around 20 km/h.
 While adequate for casual driving on flat terrain, it feels sluggish when fully loaded or climbing hills.

 48-Volt System: As the most mainstream choice on the market, this system uses either six 8-volt or four 12-volt batteries.
 It strikes an excellent balance between power, range, and price, reaching speeds of approximately 35 km/h with confident hill-climbing ability.